avijeets/FocusLoop/readme.md

 # FocusLoop

 For a while, I've been thinking about how great and straightforward Apple Watch's Activity loops are in showing you how active you *really* are on a daily basis.
-Now ,imagine there was a similar diagram for your productivity levels.
+Now, imagine there was a similar diagram for your productivity levels.

 ### y tho